suryam789/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/docs/user-guide/tutorial-4.md

 -----------------------------

-After successfully implementing hotspot analytics with Node-RED, follow the follwing steps tocset up Grafana dashboards for visualizing the hotspot data and metrics.
-This will allow you to monitor vehicle congestion and hotspot formations in real-time, providing valuable insights for traffic management and urban planning.
+After successfully implementing hotspot analytics with Node-RED, follow the next steps to set up Grafana dashboards for visualizing the hotspot data and metrics.
+This will allow you to monitor vehicle congestion and hotspot formations in real-time.

 ### Visualizing Hotspot Analytics in Grafana